 For these reasons, the Getty Conservation Institute is engaged in a series of educational activities that support the enhancement of photograph preservation in two areas of the world with significant photograph collections but where access to information and training is still limited.

 For conservation professionals in central, southern, and eastern Europe, the GCI organized an international symposium in Bratislava, Slovakia (2007) and a three-year course entitled Fundamentals of the Conservation of Photographs (2008–2010).
-The GCI is continuing its work in the region with Advanced-Level Photograph Conservation, a five-year series of specialized workshops for conservators in the region that ran from 2013 until 2015.
+The GCI continued its work in the region with Advanced Topics in Photograph Conservation, a series of of specialized workshops for conservators in the region that ran from 2013 until 2015.